Nicholas-Liu53/COMP6080ass1/README.md

 ## Submission

-This assignment is due *Monday 3rd of October, 10pm*.
+This assignment is due *Tuesday 4th of October, 10am*.

 To submit your assignment, simply run the following command on a CSE terminal: